 Exclusions

 Exclusions from any or all directory categories named as directory information or release of information to military recruiters and/or institutions of higher education must be submitted in writing to the principal by the parent, student 18 years of age or emancipated student within 15 days of annual public notice.
-A parent or student 18 years of age or an emancipated student, may not opt out of directory information to prevent the district from disclosing or requiring a student to disclose their names name or from requiring a student to disclose a student ID card or badge that exhibits information that has been properly designated directory information by the district in this policy.
+A parent or student 18 years of age or an emancipated student may not opt out of directory information to prevent the district from disclosing or requiring a student to disclose their names or from requiring a student to disclose a student ID card or badge that exhibits information that has been properly designated directory information by the district in this policy.

 Directory information shall be released only with administrative direction.